sandyMax974/gilded_rose_tech_test/README.md

 ```
 I eventually realised that it was /spec/texteste_ficture.js that I was meant to run.

+* When I attempted to break down the `updateQuality()` into several smaller function I ended up having scope issues, so I decided to change the approach and stay with `if/ else if`.

 Is the gilde_rose a front-end program without an html interface, that I'm running in the back-end via node.js?